History of Ireland (1801–1923)

-Acts of Union
+Acts of Union, politics from 1801-1922

 Ireland opened the 19th century still reeling from the after-effects of the Irish Rebellion of 1798.
 Prisoners were still being deported to Australia and sporadic violence continued in County Wicklow.
 There was another abortive rebellion led by Robert Emmet in 1803.
 The Acts of Union, which constitutionally made Ireland part of the British state, can largely be seen as an attempt to redress some of the grievances behind the 1798 rising and to prevent it from destabilising Britain or providing a base for foreign invasion.

 In 1800 the Irish Parliament and the Parliament of Great Britain each passed an Act of Union which, from 1 January 1801, abolished the Irish legislature and merged the Kingdom of Ireland and the Kingdom of Great Britain to create the United Kingdom of Great Britain and Ireland.

 After one failed attempt, the passage of the act in the Irish parliament was finally achieved, albeit, as with the 1707 Acts of Union that united Scotland and England, with the mass bribery of members of both houses, who were awarded British peerages and other "encouragements".

 In this period, the administration of Ireland consisted of authorities appointed by the central British government.
 These were the Lord Lieutenant of Ireland, who represented the King, and the Chief Secretary for Ireland appointed by the British Prime Minister.
 Almost equally important was the Under Secretary for Ireland, who headed up the civil service in Ireland.

-As the century went on, the British Parliament took over from the monarch as the executive as well as legislative branch of government.
+As the century went on, the UK Parliament and Cabinet took over from the monarch as the legislative and executive branches of government, respectively.
 For this reason, in Ireland, the Chief Secretary became more important than the Lord Lieutenant, who became of more symbolic than real importance.
 After the abolition of the Irish Parliament, Irish Members of Parliament were elected to the House of Commons of the United Kingdom in Westminster.

 The British Administration in Ireland – known by metonymy as "Dublin Castle" – remained largely dominated by the Anglo-Irish establishment until its removal from Dublin in 1922.